-In some instances, single mothers give up on their dream of owning a home because of financial constraints caused by only having one income.
+Single mothers face many financial challenges, but owning a home doesn't have to be one of them.
 Although national programs catering to single moms are not available at this time, alternatives are available to assist financially and provide guidance on the home-buying process.

 Down Payment Assistance